backstreetbrogrammer/35_ParallelStreams/README.md

 Splitting the data source **evenly** is a necessary cost to enable parallel execution, but some data sources split better than others.

-Suppose we have an array of integers of length 1 million.
+Suppose we have an array of integers of length `1 million`.

 ```
 int[] arr = new int[1_000_000];
 ```

-It is easy to split an array in 2 sub-arrays of the same size.
+It is easy to split an array in `2` sub-arrays of the same size.

 ![arr](arr.PNG)
 ![subarr](subarr.PNG)